 What is the process of Interest Calculation on the Fixed Deposit of Different Banks?

-Now you know the all banks fixed deposit interest rates, you must want to know about the process that banks use to calculate interest on the said product.
+Now that you know the best FD rates in India.
+You must want to know about the process that banks use to calculate interest on the said product.
 There are two processes through which banks offer interest on fixed deposit schemes.
-These are Cumulative and Non-cumulative.
+These are Cumulative and Non-cumulative bank interest rates calculations.
 The option to choose between these two depends solely on you.
 Don’t worry, as we will be telling you about both these processes in detail so that you can make a better decision.

 Cumulative Interest Calculation:

-In this process of interest calculation, you deposit a fixed amount of money for a definite period.
-The interest will be calculated on a quarterly basis by default.
+In this process of FD interest rate calculation, you deposit a fixed amount of money for a definite period.
+The fixed deposit interest will be calculated on a quarterly basis by default.
 And at the end of every quarter, your interest amount will be reinvested with the principal amount.
-The whole accumulated amount will be paid to you at the time of maturity which can be as short as 7 days to as long as 10 years.
+The whole accumulated amount will be paid to you at the time of maturity.
+Which can be as short as 7 days to as long as 10 years.

-This process is generally opted by those who want to save and earn a large amount at the end of the long investment period as you can only get principal and accumulated interest at the end of the maturity period.
+This process is generally opted by those who want to save and earn a large amount at the end of the long investment period.
+You can only get principal and accumulated fixed deposit interest at the end of the maturity period.

 Non-Cumulative Interest Calculation:

 Individuals who are looking for a fixed amount as a stable income at the end of a definite interval find this process beneficial for them.
-One of the examples is Senior Citizens who also enjoy higher interest rates as compared to the standard rate of interest and want a fixed source of income during their retirement years.
+One of the examples is of the Senior Citizens who also enjoy higher fixed deposit rates.
+As compared to the standard rate of interest and want a fixed source of income during their retirement years.

-For Example, if you invest an amount of ₹ 1,00,00 for a period of 1 year at an interest rate of 7.6% per annum, the amount you get at different frequencies can be seen in the table given below.
+For Example, if you invest an amount of INR 10,000 for a period of 1 year at an FD interest rate of 7.6% per annum.
+The amount you get at different frequencies can be seen in the table given below.

 |Frequency||Interest Rate||Interest Payout (In ₹)|